japiber/tzispa_rig/README.md

 </loop:lbrands>
 ```

-In the binder you must use 'loop_binder'
+In the binder you must use the 'loop_binder' method

 ```ruby